junaidariie/Cortex-Coder/README.md

 # ◆ Cortex Coder

-> An intelligent, self-hosted AI coding assistant powered by a fine-tuned Qwen2.5-Coder model, served via a LangGraph agentic pipeline, FastAPI backend, and a sleek dark-mode web UI.
+> An intelligent, self-hosted AI coding assistant powered by a fine-tuned Qwen2.5-0.5B model, served via a LangGraphe, FastAPI backend, and a sleek dark-mode web UI.

 <div align="center">